 It is established law that an agreement between employer and employee to arbitrate employment disputes, including discrimination claims, is enforceable and precludes state or federal court litigation of such disputes.
-However, the courts are still wrestling with the issue of whether

-... financial services employers should shun antiquated industry norms and avoid the temptation to classify employees as administratively exempt simply because they perform what is perceived to be sophisticated "office work." provisions for sharing or shifting the costs of arbitration can invalidate an arbitration agreement because they may saddle the plaintiff employee with prohibitive expenses.
+However, the courts are still wrestling with the issue of whether provisions for sharing or shifting the costs of arbitration can invalidate an arbitration agreement because they may saddle the plaintiff employee with prohibitive expenses.
 Unfortunately, decisions on the matter are less than clear-cut.
 The U.S. Supreme Court has held that an agreement silent on the subject of costs is enforceable unless the party seeking to invalidate the agreement can show that arbitration would be prohibitively expensive.